billthefarmer/gurgle/README.md

 sequence of words if the code is decoded successfully.
 This does not affect the current game.
 If a game is in progress tap the refresh button to start the new sequence.

+## Highlight colours
+A dialog will pop up showing two guesses, one containing some letters in the word in the wrong place and a correct guess, and two spectrums.
+Change the colour of the letters in the wrong place by tapping on the top spectrum, and the correct letters with the bottom spectrum.
+The **Reset** button will restore the default colours, The **Cancel** button changes nothing, and the **OK** button accepts the changes.

 ## Cheat
 Use my [Crossword](https://github.com/billthefarmer/crossword) or